5 Essential Tips for How to Choose College Classes

 1. Imagine your ideal outcome.

-Success begins with a sense of what's possible.
+Success in college begins with a sense of what's possible.
 So it's much easier to accomplish your goals if you can visualize what you want.
 It gives you a clear purpose.
 It provides a beacon of hope to help guide you during challenging times.
 And the great thing is that it doesn't have to be permanent.
 As you change and grow, what you imagine can change and grow with you.

 2. Approach college with the right attitude.